michalkrysinski138/ToDoPy/README.md

 get_tasks() – Fetches all tasks from the database. update_task() – Updates the status of a task. delete_task() – Deletes a task.

+Installation:

+Install dependencies: Make sure you have Python installed (at least version 3.6).
+To install the required libraries, use the following command:

+pip install -r requirements.txt
+Create a virtual environment (recommended): You can use a virtual environment to manage project dependencies:

+python -m venv .venv
+For Unix/MacOS:

+source .venv/bin/activate
+For Windows:

+.venv\Scripts\activate
+Run the application: After installing dependencies and activating the environment, run the application:

+python app.py